holdex/pr-time-tracker/README.md

 > **Important**: pr-time-tracker requires installation in a GitHub organization account to function properly.
 If installed in a personal account, the app will not process any data.
 Please ensure you install it in your organization instead.

+#### Optional: Holdex Board Integration

-> Optional: If you would like to have a custom tag for your organization's issues in the Holdex Project tracker, you need to add your organization's slug to the [pr-time-tracker-webhooks](https://github.com/holdex/pr-time-tracker-webhooks) repository configuration.
+To have your organization's issues tagged in the Holdex Project tracker:

+1. Add your organization slug to the [pr-time-tracker-webhooks](https://github.com/holdex/pr-time-tracker-webhooks) repository configuration
+2. If you don't have repository access, contact the Holdex Team for assistance

 ### Tracking PR Time